 Cycle III: New Testament Theological Survey in Two Parts:

 PART 1: Kingdom Fulfilled-Inauguration: Life, Death, Resurrection, and Ascension of Jesus Christ

 PART 2: Kingdom Fulfilled-Consummation: Gospels, Acts, and Epistles

 Note assignments for each student level:

 All Students/Basic Level: You will be asked to read all of the New Testament over the summer before you begin the class lectures.
 During the year, you will memorize all 27 of the names of the books of the New Testament, and you will be able to break them down into appropriate groupings.
 Each week you will be asked to read and memorize certain passages of Holy Scripture to prepare you, and you will complete a journaling outline to complete for each class.
 You will be asked to come to class prepared to follow along and listen, taking notes where it is appropriate so that you will learn the most.
-All students will read and journal from two introductory volumes on Biblical Theology entitled Understanding the Big Picture of the Bible: A Guide to Reading the Bible Well’ edited by Wayne Grudem, C. John Collins, and Thomas R. Schreiner, and Geerhardus Vos’ classic, The Kingdom of God (available as ebook).
+All students will read and journal from two introductory volumes on Biblical Theology entitled Understanding the Big Picture of the Bible: A Guide to Reading the Bible Well’ edited by Wayne Grudem, C. John Collins, and Thomas R. Schreiner, and Geerhardus Vos’ classic, The Teaching of Jesus concerning The Kingdom of God and the Church.